Edge Erasures and Chordal Graphs: Introduction

 \section{Introduction}

-In this short paper we prove several results about chordal graphs by focusing on edges which are each properly contained in a unique maximal clique; these we call exposed edges.
-Our first main result gives a new characterization of chordal graphs as those that can be produced through a sequence of exposed edge deletions starting from a complete graph.
-This is in contrast to the usual vertex-centric characterizations of chordal graphs in terms of elimination orderings or minimal separators (see \cite{decaria:thesis} for a survey of these), and also distinct from edge-without-vertex elimination orderings of related graph classes (for example, see the characterization of strongly orderable graphs in \cite{dragan:strongly_orderable}).
-Secondly, and perhaps most interestingly, we prove that exposed edges in a chordal graph always occur in a cycle of exposed edges.
-This, in turn, leads to a third main result, namely a variation of Kruskal's second algorithm~\cite{kruskal:mst} for finding a minimum spanning tree in a weighted graph, with its attached relationship to ultrametrics and single-linkage clustering.
+In this short paper we prove several results about chordal graphs by focusing on edges which are each properly contained in a unique maximal complete subgraph; these we call exposed edges.
+Our first result gives a characterization of chordal graphs as those that can be produced through a sequence of exposed edge deletions starting from a complete graph.
+This characterization does not follow immediately from the usual vertex-centric characterizations of chordal graphs in terms of elimination orderings or minimal separators, and is also distinct from the important representation of chordal graphs as intersection graphs of a family of subtrees of a tree (see \cite{decaria:thesis} for a survey of these).
+The edge deletions that we consider are different from the edge-without-vertex elimination orderings of related graph classes (for example, see the characterization of strongly orderable graphs in \cite{dragan:strongly_orderable}).

+At first glance, one might think that exposed edges could be added to or removed from a chordal graph {\em en masse} while maintaining chordality.
+However, the edge-induced subgraph of exposed edges in a chordal graph {\em can change dramatically through a single deletion of an exposed edge}, turning exposed edges into unexposed ones, and vice-versa (see \Cref{fig:erasures}).
+Moreover, in the reverse direction, care must be taken when adding an edge to a chordal graph to ensure that the edge is both exposed in the larger graph and that the graph remains chordal.

+Despite the unruly behavior of the edge-induced subgraph of exposed edges, we are able to circumvent the problems this creates by proving that its connected components are always $2$-edge connected.
+This, in turn, leads to a third result, namely a variation of Kruskal's second algorithm~\cite{kruskal:mst} for finding a minimum spanning tree in a weighted graph, with its attached relationship to ultrametrics and single-linkage clustering.
 This relationship is discussed in more detail in \Cref{sec:d_erasures}.